-What are Tax Credits?
-There are two categories of Tax Credits.
+What are tax credits?
+There are two main categories of tax credits.
 The two different types are Working Tax Credit and Child Tax Credits.

-TAX CREDITS: A section listing categories about claiming your rightful and different Tax Credits.
+TAX CREDITS: This section lists the categories for claiming your rightful tax credits and allowances.

 Those who qualify receive money.
 The UK Government sends regular payments into your bank account.

 When does Child Tax credit stop?
 You can find current information on the Child Tax Credit Allowance in the United Kingdom.

 Find essential information and advice about what happens when your tax credits stop.
 Do you need to know how to appeal or complain about tax credits?

 The guide also has important advice about the tax credit payment dates for 2018.
 Learn what happens when your tax credits stop.
 We also explain how to claim and renew tax credits and what to do about overpayments.